AnthonyCxx/Notes-and-Writeups/studyGuide.md

   int factorial(int) -- a function which takes the factorial of a number <br />
   TargetNumber -- the number you want to calculate the factorial of <br />

   The function factorial calls itself with the ```targetNumber - 1``` whenever the target number is not 0.
-So, what happens is the function creates <br />
-  replicas of itself until it reaches the base case (0) and then starts returning the numbers it needs to actually calculate the factorials.
+So, what happens is the function creates replicas of itself until it reaches the base case (0) and then starts returning the numbers it needs to actually calculate the factorials. <br />

-  The problem with recursion is that it involves an exponential amount of function calls, which are inefficient in both memory and processing speed -- <br />
+  The problem with recursion is that it involves an exponential amount of function calls, which are inefficient in both memory and processing speed --
-  This is because each new instance of the function has overhead involved and declares its own local variables; moreover, a function instance cannot <br />
-  deinstantiate until the calls it relies on finish.
-If you want a convenient approach, go with recursion, but if you want an efficient one, go with iteration. <br />
+  This is because each new instance of the function has overhead involved and declares its own local variables; moreover, a function instance cannot deinstantiate until the calls it relies on finish.
+If you want a convenient approach, go with recursion, but if you want an efficient one, go with iteration.

 #### Example of Recusion with a Recursive Binary Search
 ```c++